 ADVISING RESOURCES AND EXPECTATIONS:

-The ESPP Head Tutor, Professor Noel ‘Missy’ Holbrook (firstname.lastname@example.org), or the Secondary Field Administrator, Eric Simms (email@example.com), are available for advice about the secondary field.
-Students will be assigned an advisor following their submission of an anticipated course of study.
+The ESPP Head Tutor, Professor Noel ‘Missy’ Holbrook (email@example.com), or the Secondary Field Administrator, Lorraine Maffeo (firstname.lastname@example.org), are available for advice about the secondary field.
+Students will be assigned an adviser following their submission of an anticipated course of study.